 Are you happy with your mortgage rate?
 According to the U.S. Census, nearly two out of three American homeowners have a mortgage.
-But with mortgage rates steadily on a steady decline over the past several years, many homeowners aren’t getting the best possible rate on their mortgage, which is potentially costing them hundreds, or even thousands, of dollars each year.
+But with mortgage rates on the decline over the past several years, many homeowners aren’t getting the best possible interest rate on their mortgage, which is potentially costing them hundreds, or even thousands, of dollars each year.

 If you’re one of the unlucky homeowners whose mortgage interest rate is sky high, we have good news.
 You too can take advantage of the current low mortgage rates by refinancing your home.

 Mortgage refinancing allows homeowners to effectively take out a new mortgage to pay off the existing one, replacing their mortgage payment with one at a new, and lower, rate.
 There are upfront costs associated with mortgage refinancing, but even with those added fees, it may still lead to significant long term savings.